corkami/mitra/README.md

 It tries different layouts:
 Stacks (appended data), Cavities (blank space), Parasites (comments), Zippers (mutual comments).

-It returns the offsets where the payloads 'switch sizes' for multi-ciphertexts.
+It stores the offsets where the payloads 'switch sizes' between parenthesis for ambiguous ciphertexts.

 Ex: `Z(80-162-286)-DICOM^TIFF.be3b767b.dcm.tif` is a DICOM/TIFF zipper
 where the payloads switch side at offsets `0x80`, `0x162` and `0x286`.